DaveBenham/VenomModules/README.md

 ## MIX 4 STEREO
 ![Mix 4 Stereo module image](doc/Mix4Stereo.png)
 A stereo compact polyphonic mixer, attenuator, inverter, amplifier, and/or offset suitable for both audio and CV.
+Module functionality can be extended by a set of [Mix Expanders](#mix-expanders).

-Mix 4 Stereo is identical to Mix 4 except each of the inputs and outputs is doubled to support left and right channels so as to support stereo signals.
+Mix 4 Stereo is identical to [Mix 4](#mix-4) except each of the inputs and outputs is doubled to support left and right channels so as to support stereo signals.
 A single input level knob controls each stereo input pair, and a single Mix level knob controls the stereo output pair.

 Each right input is normaled to the corresponding left input.
 When in CV mode, each input level knob produces constant CV only if both the left and right input are unpatched.